opalclouds/opalclouds/README.md

 # Hi, I’m Shreya 👋

-I build models for the real world : fraud, credit risk, ESG forecasting, and anything that demands clarity from chaos.
+I build models for the real world : fraud, credit risk, ESG forecasting, and anything that demands clarity.
 I’m a chemical engineer who moved into fintech AI, and now I’m exploring deeper research directions in LLMs, RAG systems, and applied machine intelligence.

 ### 🌿 What I’m doing now